smikitky/chatgpt-md-translator/README.md

 # ChatGPT Markdown Translator

 This tool translates a Markdown file into another (natural) language by using OpenAI's ChatGPT API.
-It's main purpose is to translate docs sites for open-source libraries.
+Its main purpose is to translate docs sites for open-source libraries.

 As compared to other translation services, ChatGPT is well suited for translating technical documents for several reasons: